 Written by Natalie Tarling, Careers Mentoring Officer

-Mentoring is something that has been on the horizon for a while now, but you may have noticed it is becoming increasingly popular.
+In regard to career development, mentoring is something that has been on the horizon for a while now, but you may have noticed it is becoming increasingly popular.
 Large firms and businesses recognise the value of mentoring much more and use it as a tool to enable staff promotion, leadership and growth; it isn’t only Reading students who are getting involved.

 What is mentoring and why you should get involved

 Mentoring is a relationship between two people where one person is, typically, more experienced and in a position where they can shed light on a situation and use their experience to impart knowledge to their protégé.
 What comes of a mentoring relationship is up to the mentee.
-In your case, as a student, it might be that you’re looking for guidance around how to successfully secure a placement or what you would like to learn about life after graduation.
+In your case, as a student, it might be that you’re looking for guidance on how to successfully secure a placement or what you would like to learn about life after graduation.